21 NCAC 66 .0206 MINIMUM STANDARDS FOR CONTINUING EDUCATION

-(2) A veterinarian shall earn 20 continuing education credit hours for the calendar year license renewal period.
+(1) A veterinarian shall earn 20 continuing education credit hours for the calendar year license renewal period.
+A maximum of five hours may be obtained pursuant to courses described in Item (3) of this Rule.

-(3) A veterinary technician shall earn 12 continuing education credit hours for the two calendar year registration renewal period.
+(2) A registered veterinary technician shall earn 12 continuing education credit hours for the two-calendar year registration renewal period.
+A maximum of four hours may be obtained pursuant to course described in Item (3) of this Rule.

 (a) the American Veterinary Medical Association (AVMA);